Why WOULDN’T I choose SIP Trunks?

 - Flexibility with phone numbers – SIP trunking enables you to reduce the number of PBX’s you need to maintain whilst maintaining your existing phone number(s) regardless if you move office.

 - Scalability – SIP Trunks are perfect if you are growing (or even downsizing) and you want to retain your phone numbers.
-You are always in control because you can add lines, remove lines and split calls at any time.
+You are always in control because you can easily, add or remove phone lines and split calls at any time.

 - Business Continuity – If your office needs to be relocated, SIP trunking allows you to take your phone lines with you quickly and cost-effectively.